matrix-org/matrix-spec-proposals/proposals/3079-low-bandwidth-csapi.md

 ### HTTP -> CoAP

-CoAP is defined in [RFC 7252: Contrained Application Protocol](https://tools.ietf.org/html/rfc7252) and is intended to be bandwidth efficient.
+CoAP is defined in [RFC 7252: Constrained Application Protocol](https://tools.ietf.org/html/rfc7252) and is intended to be bandwidth efficient.
 It defines mappings to and from HTTP.
 Implementations exist in [many languages](https://coap.technology/impls.html).
 This allows the existing HTTP CS API to be mapped to CoAP request/responses.